VET Teacher Qualifications and Competency

 f) exchanging knowledge, staff, and/or resources with employers, networks and industry bodies

-Standards for National VET Regulator Registered Training Organisations.
-The objectives of the NVR Standards are to ensure nationally consistent, high-quality training and assessment services within Australia’s VET system.
+Standards for Registered Training Organisations (RTO's) 2015.
+The objectives of the RTO Standards are to ensure nationally consistent, high-quality training and assessment services within Australia’s VET system.

-Continual compliance with the Standards is a condition for all NVR registered training organisations and for applicants seeking registration under the Act.
+Continual compliance with the Standards for Registered Training Organisations (RTO's) 2015 is a condition for all RTO's and for applicants seeking registration under the Act.